Problems with the current LLMs

 Speed

-After using Cerebras and Groq (Groq with q) to lesser extent, the speed that OpenAI's models gpt-5.1-codex or gpt-5.1-codex-mini provide is lacking.
+After using Cerebras and Groq (Groq with q) to a lesser extent, the speed that OpenAI's models gpt-5.1-codex or gpt-5.1-codex-mini provide is lacking.

 Code generation requires a lot of looking up current implementation details, creating or changing files and then validating the result.
 All this requires a lot of tokens (in my experience just searching through the codebase takes at least 20k tokens).